valkey-io/valkey-go/README.md

 #### Cleanup on Receive return

-Note that `client.Receive()` doesn't unsubscribe channels automatically.
-Use `valkey.WithOnReceiveReturnHook` when you need to execute cleanup commands (e.g., `UNSUBSCRIBE`) on the underlying connection when a `client.Receive()` is about to return.
+Note that `client.Receive()` doesn't unsubscribe channels automatically when it is about to return.
+Use `valkey.WithOnReceiveReturnHook` if you need to execute cleanup commands (e.g., `UNSUBSCRIBE`) on the underlying connection.

 ```go
 ctx, cancel := context.WithCancel(context.Background())